grange85/ahfow-www/_posts/2023/2023-03-16-my-record-collection-017-dean-britta-quarantine-tapes-white-label-lp.md

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/dean-and-britta-quarantine-tapes-tp-lp.jpg" "Dean & Britta - Quarantine Tapes (LP, test pressing)" %}

-Now it's been hard to put a positive spin on the shit-show that is the COVID pandemic, but... there was one - and it was Dean & Britta's livestreamed shows.
+Now it's been hard to put a positive spin on the shit-show that is the COVID pandemic, but... there was one - and it was Dean & Britta's live streamed shows.
 So the fact that there's a lovely vinyl record of them is an absolute treat.
 Maybe they should only have existed at a time they were so sorely needed... but damm!
 I'd love them to do more!

-{% ahfowimage "https://media.fullofwishes.co.uk/07-dean_and_britta/pictures/2020-05-14-dean-and-britta-stream-01.jpg" "Dean & Britta - livestreaming, May 2020" %}
+{% ahfowimage "https://media.fullofwishes.co.uk/07-dean_and_britta/pictures/2020-05-14-dean-and-britta-stream-01.jpg" "Dean & Britta - live streaming, May 2020" %}

  - *Catalogue Number:* AHFOW 12/0082
  - *Artist:* Dean & Britta